Emily Dievendorf

 Emily Dievendorf is an American politician from Michigan.
-She serves in the Michigan House of Representatives, representing the 77th district.
+They have served in the Michigan House of Representatives since 2023, representing the 77th district.

+Early life and career

 Dievendorf is from Kalamazoo, Michigan.
-She moved to Lansing in 1997 to enroll at Michigan State University.
-She had an internship with the Michigan State Legislature and stayed in Lansing after graduating, working for Alexander Lipsey and Andy Coulouris.
-She then joined Equality Michigan, becoming their executive director.
+They moved to Lansing in 1997 to enroll at Michigan State University.
+They had an internship with the Michigan State Legislature and stayed in Lansing after graduating, working for Alexander Lipsey and Andy Coulouris.
+They then joined Equality Michigan, becoming executive director.
 Dievendorf and Fae Mitchell opened The Resistance, a bookstore in Lansing, in 2022.

+Political career

-Dievendorf first ran for the Michigan House in 2022.
+Dievendorf was elected to the Michigan House of Representatives in 2022, representing the 77th district.
+They were reelected in 2024.